naf1sab/Solana-Trading-Bot/README.md

 ## Architecture
 Non-custodial.
 Users connect external wallets or use a bot-generated wallet.
 Zero platform access to private keys at any point.
-Deployed on Oracle Cloud Infrastructure
+Deployed on Hetzner Cloud Infrastructure

 ## Status
 Live and Operational - 2025 to Present